We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 He was a German-born American businessman who moved to San Francisco in 1853 and founded the first company to manufacture blue jeans.
 His original design consisted of tough canvas work pants but tried denim instead based on a request from a customer who was looking for a softer material with less chafing.

-In 1873, he and Nevada tailor Jacob Davis received a patent for creating work pants reinforced with metal rivets.
+On May 20, 1873, he and Nevada tailor Jacob Davis received US Patent No. 139,121 for creating work pants reinforced with metal rivets.
 This invention revolutionized the clothing industry, as it allowed for durable pants that could withstand hard labor.
+The original pairs, then known as "waist overalls," sold for about $1.25 - roughly equivalent to a day's wage for many workers at the time.

 The iconic style of Levi's blue jeans has been popular ever since they were first introduced in the late 19th century.
 The original design featured heavy-duty denim fabric, copper rivets at points of strain, and a cinch back closure.
+In 1886, the company added its distinctive leather patch featuring two horses trying to pull apart a pair of jeans - a powerful symbol of the garment's durability that remains iconic today.
 Over time, Levi's has adapted their designs to fit changing trends and styles while still maintaining their classic look.
 Today, Levi's offers a wide range of men's and women's blue jeans in various fits, colors, and sizes.

 Levi Strauss's invention of blue jeans has had an immense impact on fashion worldwide.
 His legacy lives on through his company, which continues to produce quality denim products that people love.
 From miners in the 1800s to modern-day fashionistas, Levi Strauss' contribution to the clothing industry will never be forgotten.